 Planning the Ultimate Grand Canyon Family Trip

-In this guide we’ll explore how to plan a Grand Canyon family trip that will be cherished for years to come.
+In this guide we’ll explore how to plan a Grand Canyon trip with kids that will be cherished for years to come.

 1. Choose the Right Time to Visit the Grand Canyon

-The Grand Canyon offers stunning scenery all year long, but choosing the right time for your family trip depends on what you want to experience.
+The Grand Canyon offers stunning scenery all year long, but choosing the right time for your family trip to Grand Canyon depends on what you want to experience.
+Spring: Wildflowers and Cooler Trails.

 3. Pack Smart and Light for Your Grand Canyon Adventure